GUIDE TO THE RIVER DEE

 (Potarch to Banchory)

 WHERE IS IT?: Flows from Braemar to Aberdeen.
 OS Map Ref: Sheet No. 37,38,43,44.

 PUT-INS/ TAKE-OUTS: Potarch to Banchory is the most commonly paddled section.
-Put in is at the riverside car park at Potarch Bridge, about 6 miles upstream of Banchory on the North side of the river.
-The take out is just above the main road bridge over the Dee in Banchory and involves climbing up the embankment on the north side of the river to reach the road.
+Put in is at the riverside car park at Potarch Bridge (NO 60765 97395), about 6 miles upstream of Banchory on the North side of the river.
+The take out is just above the main road bridge (NO 69703 95314) over the Dee in Banchory and involves climbing up the embankment on the north side of the river to reach the road.
 Car parking is available about 100m up the road from here in the main Banchory car park.

 APPROX LENGTH: 6 miles.

 ACCESS HASSLES: There are often many fishermen on the Dee during the week which apparently costs them a fortune as this is one of the best Salmon fishing rivers in the UK.
 However, in six years of paddling the river and using some common courtesy, we have never encountered any problems.
 (Except once scaring off poachers during a night paddle).